 What are common action verbs for federal resumes?-

-It’s easy to run short on action verbs as you build your resume.
-Often, only a limited number of verbs can describe your professional experience and accomplishments accurately.
+It’s easy to run out of action verbs as you build your resume.
+Often few verbs can describe your professional experience and accomplishments accurately.
 Using the same verbs repeatedly may cause your bullet points to appear redundant.
 We’ve compiled a list of action verbs to build your resume:

 Action Verbs